 The buzzword for 2019 is Entrepreneur, and most people working for themselves categorize what they do in this light.
 But – are you really?
-Here is a breakdown of the subtle differences that defines your working style.
-All of these are extremely important, and business in today’s environment can’t easily function without each and every one.
+Here is a breakdown of the subtle differences that define your working style.
+All of these are extremely important, and businesses in today’s environment can’t easily function without each and every one.

 The term Solopreneur is often interchanged with the word Entrepreneur, but there are distinct differences.
 If you are a business with no intention of ever adding staff, or scaling into a larger company, you are most likely a Solopreneur.
 The differences between Solopreneurs and Entrepreneurs can be subtle, especially since some Entrepreneurs do often work alone until they can build their businesses enough to add a team of employees.

 An Entrepreneur works hard to build a business but isn’t necessarily attached to the company or concept.
 Most Entrepreneurs build their businesses with the hope that a larger company will offer a financial buyout once it grows and then move on to the next business idea.

 Another difference between the two is that an Entrepreneur may run several businesses while a Solopreneur focuses on a single passion project.

 An Entrepreneur may function as the face of their company, networking and chasing clients – leaving their team to do the day-to-day work.

 Solopreneurs can also be networkers, but divide their time between client meetings and performing the work themselves.

 Have you heard of the Intrapreneur?
 This can be described as an inside Entrepreneur, or an Entrepreneur within a larger firm, who uses entrepreneurial skills without incurring the risk.
 Intrapreneurs foster innovation within the company they work for.
 So although many people dream of starting their own businesses, not everyone is cut out for this – and being employed by someone else offers advantages, from health insurance and matching retirement contributions to a regular schedule.